![]() |

 - Good mustard

 TO COOK THE MEAT ON THE STOVETOP Reduce heat to maintain a slow simmer and cook for 4 hours.
-(Can be cooked ahead and reheated.)
+(The meat may be cooked ahead and gently reheated the next day, say.)

-TO COOK THE MEAT IN THE OVEN Cook meat in a 225F/105C for 4 hours.
+TO COOK THE MEAT IN THE OVEN Cook the meat by itself at 225F/105C for 4 hours.

-VEGETABLES When meat has cooked for 3 hours, place potatoes, carrots and another 2 teaspoons caraway seed in a second large Dutch oven or pot; add water to cover, enough for the potatoes, carrots and also the cabbage, which will be added later.
-Add salt and bring to a boil, then reduce heat to maintain a slow simmer.
-Cook for about 40 minutes.
+Add water to cover, enough for the potatoes, carrots and also the cabbage, which will be added later.
+Add the salt and bring to a boil, then reduce heat to maintain a slow simmer.
+Cook just the potatoes and carrots alone for about 40 minutes.

-Add the cabbage and cook another 6 – 8 minutes or until the cabbage is cooked, tender but still with some crunch.
+Add the cabbage and cook for another 6 – 8 minutes or until the cabbage is cooked, tender but still has some crunch.
 Drain the water, leaving the vegetables.

 CHEESE SAUCE While the vegetables are cooking, melt the butter in a medium saucepan on medium heat.
 Stir in the onion and sauté until soft.
 Stir in the flour.
 A bit at a time at first, stir in the milk, blending well after each addition.
-In batches, stir in the cheese, continuing stirring until the cheese melts.
-The cheese sauce may be made ahead of time, bring back to temperature just before serving.
+In batches, stir in the cheese, continuing to stir until the cheese melts.
+(The cheese sauce may be made ahead of time, just bring it back to temperature just before serving.)

 TO SERVE Lift the meat out of the liquid and slice crosswise, removing any additional obvious fat.
 Serve with the potatoes, carrots and cabbage topped with Cheese Sauce along with mustard on the side.